 Trainer of the Austrian Jiu-jitsu Team and the Austrian Anti-Terrorist Police as well as the Canadian Police and Hungarian Police forces.

 Born : 1946 - Passed Away : 13th February 2012

 Founder : World Ju-Jitsu Federation

 Robert Clark founded the WJJF ,which is based in Liverpool England.
 With over forty years experience in Jiu-jitsu and a series of Books and Training DVD'S released to promote and aid the art of Jiu-jitsu.

-His organization has one of the largest number of members from around the World.
+His organisation has one of the largest number of members from around the World.

-On the 13th February 2012 Soke Robert Clarke passed away ,as per his wishes a small family funeral will be held for him.
+On the 13th February 2012 Soke Robert Clarke passed away ,as per his wishes a small family funeral was held for him.

 Founder : Mizu Ryu Ju-Jitsu

 Shihan Bailey at Hyper Japan in July 2014

 Anthony J .Bailey is a martial artist of some forty years experience , he has trained in Judo ,Karate,Akido and various other arts and holds black belts in those arts.